 You look after a child for a few weeks or months, while their family situation is assessed and plans are made to keep them safe.
 You'll be taking care of the child and providing stability and care during this time before they move back to their family, or longer term fostering or adoption.

 Maybe you cannot offer full-time care but you could still make a difference.
 It’s important that we support and care for our foster carers and sometimes they need a rest or a helping hand.
 This is where our respite carers make such a difference to our foster carers, either on a regular basis or throughout school holidays for example.

-If you have experience and skill in looking after young people with medical or additional needs, then you could make a real difference to a young person and their family.
+If you have experience and skill in looking after young people with medical or additional needs, then you could make a real difference to a young person and their family as a short break foster carer.
 Let us know what you could offer in terms of time and skills and we’ll see if we can make it work.

 Longer-term and permanent fostering

 A child becomes a permanent part of your family.
 Some children can’t go home, but for them adoption isn’t possible.
 This may be because they have complex care needs or they have strong loyalties to their birth parents and do not wish to be adopted.

 You'll be helping a child deal with a difficult time in their lives and will develop yourself and your family as well as receiving regular help and training from us.

 Permanent foster caring gives children love, stability and support from children to adolescence and beyond.